 The word 'gang' means different things in different contexts, the government in their paper 'safeguarding children and young people who may be affected by gang activity' distinguishes between peer groups, street gangs and organised criminal groups.

-Peer Group: a relatively small and transient social grouping which may or may not describe themselves as a gang depending on the context.
+A relatively small and transient social grouping which may or may not describe themselves as a gang depending on the context.

-Street Gang: groups of young people who see themselves (and are seen by others) as a discernible group for whom crime and violence is integral to the group's identify.
+Groups of young people who see themselves (and are seen by others) as a discernible group for whom crime and violence is integral to the group's identify.

-Organised Crime Gangs: a group of individuals for whom involvement in crime is for personal gain (financial or otherwise).
+A group of individuals for whom involvement in crime is for personal gain (financial or otherwise).
 For most crime is their 'occupation'.

 It is not illegal for a young person to be in a gang - there are different types of 'gang' and not every 'gang' is criminal or dangerous.
 However, gang membership can be linked to illegal activity, particularly organised criminal groups involved in trafficking, drug dealing and violent crime.